-Of course you’ve tried a doughnut in your lifetime (or possibly even a donut cake).
-But have you ever made them from scratch, at home?
+Of course you've tried a doughnut in your lifetime.
+But have you ever tried learning how to make doughnuts at home from scratch?

 For one thing, as long as you have a decent pot for frying and a thermometer, it's actually quite easy to do.
 As for the health concern?
 Well, it is true that deep-fried doughnuts will never qualify as health food, but when made at home, you have control over the quality of the ingredients that go into your batter.
 And, the way in which freshly fried doughnuts feed your very soul is certainly worth an occasional indulgence.
 This recipe, which yields a tender-crumbed doughnut with a crispy crust, is certainly worth treating yourself to.